 Why didn't existing marks copy over from Stile to Canvas when I linked an assignment?

-We're still adding features to the integration and existing marks will not copy over yet in all cases.
 At present, marks that existed in Stile before linking the assignment will only copy over:

 - if the Stile Lesson is an assessment, AND